 Generate a server token

 It seems like we should be good to go now that we have an access token, however that token is not valid for accessing feature services.
 We are going to make our first request to generate a new server token so that we can interact with the hosted feature service APIs.
-In the HTTP module set the URL to https://www.arcgis.com/sharing/rest/generateToken, the Method to GET and add two Query String parameters:
+In the HTTP module set the URL to https://www.arcgis.com/sharing/rest/generateToken, the Method to POST and add two Query String parameters:

 Next, we need to parse the response, so add a new Parse JSON transformer and connect it to the previous HTTP request.
 Set the JSON string to be the data from the HTTP request.
 You will have to define a new data structure; use this sample json which is modified from the REST API documentation.